-To make a new release of the package, follow these steps:
+To make a new release of the package, be it a release candidate or the final release, follow these steps:

 25.1 1.
 Check that all tests and builds work

 - Check that the nightly test run on CircleCI was successful. - Check that the GitHub Actions test runs were successful. - Check that the documentation builds successfully on readthedocs. - Check that the Docker images are building successfully.